craigelloyd/clippingsforcash/README.md

 2. In the "Times per Week" box, enter in the average number of times per week that you clip your fingernails.
 3. Click "Calculate".

-Based on an average of two minutes per clipping session, your yearly Clippings Cash will display at the bottom of the window.
+Based on an average of three minutes per clipping session, your yearly Clippings Cash will display at the bottom of the window.

 Check out the live version [here](https://clloyd.co/clippingsforcash/).